aphalo/romnidriver/README.md

 remotes::install_github("aphalo/romnidriver")
 ```

-This completes the installation.
-Use of the package after a successful
+Use of the package after a successful installation consists in
-installation consists in connecting the spectrometer through USB and
-loading the package.
+connecting the spectrometer through USB and loading the package.

 ### If problems arise